artusoma/prinPy/README.md

 Inspired by [this R package](https://github.com/rcannood/princurve), prinPy brings principal curves to Python.

 ### What prinPy does
-Currently, prinPy has implemented two local ("bottom-up") algorithms from [this paper](https://www.sciencedirect.com/science/article/pii/S0377042715005956).
-As of now, these only work in 2-dimensional space.
+PrinPy has two local and one global algorithm.

+**Local**
-1. CLPC-g (Greedy Constraint Local Principal Curve)
+1. CLPC-g (Greedy Constraint Local Principal Curve)<sup>1</sup>
-2. CLPC-s (One-Dimensional Search Constraint Local Principal Curve)
+2. CLPC-s (One-Dimensional Search Constraint Local Principal Curve)<sup>1</sup>

 CLPC-g will be faster and is fine for simpler curves.
 CLPS-s has the potential to be much more accurate at the expense of speed for more difficult curves.
 After fitting a curve, prinPy has the ability to project to the curve.

+**Global**
+The sole global algorithm is not necessarily a principal curve, but a nonlinear principal component analysis.
+However, a PC and NLPCA end up doing the same thing.
+The global algorithm, called NLPCA, is a neural network implementation.<sup>2</sup>

+**Which one should I use?**
+The local algorithms will be better for tightly bunched data, such as digit recogniition or GPS data.
+The global algorithm is better suited for "clouds" of data or sparsely represented data.

 ### What is a Principal Curve?
 A principal curve, simply put, is a smooth line that passes through the middle of a dataset.
-It then is a one-dimensional summary of a data.

 ## Quick-Start
 View the quickstart notebook [here](https://github.com/artusoma/prinPy/blob/master/prinPy%20quickstart.ipynb).
 Docs will be coming soon!